 Rest assured, there are so many ways to fit in electives for high schoolers!

 - Take a class at a homeschool co-op.
 I find that this is a great use of co-ops.
-They don’t control your core curriculum this way, give your kids the chance to get out, and provide classes you might not have the equipment/skill to teach.
+They don’t control your core curriculum this way, they give your kids the chance to get out, and they provide classes you might not have the equipment/skill to teach.

-- Take a Dual Enrollment class at a local college.
+- Take a dual enrollment class at a local college.
 This is a great option for intro classes in your student’s desired field of study with the added bonus of helping them see if it’s really the direction they want to pursue.

-- Find a locale theater, art studio, or gym that offers classes.
+- Find a local theater, art studio, or gym that offers classes.
 It doesn’t have to be a homeschool class or one that will give a complete credit.
 You can always combine things to get your hours in.
 More on that below.